huggingface/blog/clipseg-zero-shot.md

-how you can use CLIPSeg to create some rough segmentation masks and then refine them on [Segments.ai](https://segments.ai/?utm_source=hf&utm_medium=blog&utm_campaign=clipseg), the best labeling platform for image segmentation.
+how you can use CLIPSeg to create some rough segmentation masks and then refine them on [Segments.ai](https://segments.ai/?utm_source=hf&utm_medium=blog&utm_campaign=clipseg), a labeling platform with smart labeling tools for image segmentation.

 First, create an account at [https://segments.ai/join](https://segments.ai/join?utm_source=hf&utm_medium=blog&utm_campaign=clipseg)